 The SARB’s social investment focuses on education, with the aim to:

-2021 MPC Schools Challenge Winners: Glenvista High School
+2023 MPC Schools Challenge Winners: Paarl Girls’ High School, Western Cape

 The Monetary Policy Committee (MPC) was piloted with 70 schools in Gauteng in 2012 and has grown sustainably since then, reaching over 3 000 learners in over 400 schools every year.